-Disability care is simply practical help with anything from everyday tasks like housework and bathing, to assistance with complex needs.
-Specially trained carers can be employed to come into the home and lend a hand.
+Disability care at home is simply practical help with anything from everyday tasks like housework and bathing, to assistance with complex needs.
+Specially trained disability carers can be employed to come into the home and lend a hand.

 Good care can support function and help people affected by disability to live independently and with dignity.
 Each disabled person has different challenges and needs, so there can’t be an one size fits all formula.
-The right care will require careful assessment to work out what support is needed, and to find the right person to provide that care.
+Home care for disabled adults will require careful assessment to work out what support is needed, and to find the right person to provide that care.

 What is a disability?